Pyabecedarian/StatisticsLearning/README.md

 # StatisticsLearning
-This repo records all my daily progress of how I start off learning Statistics along with "Datawhale", a non-profit open source learning community, which encourage members to learn basic knowledge of AI, with highly self-driven ability.
+Statistics is one of the most important mathematicl tools required by Machine Learning.
+A famous saying is that Machine Learning and Big Data Analysis is all about Statistics under the hood.

+This repo records my progress of learning Statistics in facing "Statistics in 7-Days!".
+The path and daily tasks are as follows:

 **Path & Tasks:**  [datawhalechina/Statistical](https://github.com/datawhalechina/Statistical)